ae2079/funding-pot/TUTORIALS.md

 2. Choose `approve` and enter the parameters (if you pasted the JSON into the field, `approve` will already be selected):

 - `spender`: the address of the deployment factory (`Restricted_PIM_Factory_v1` can be obtained [here per chain id](https://github.com/InverterNetwork/deployments/blob/main/deployments/v1.0.0.json))
-- `amount`: the initial collateral supply (**don't forget to add decimals if they are not there yet, e.g. using https://eth-converter.com/**)
+- `amount`: the initial collateral supply (**don't forget to add decimals if they are not there yet, e.g. using https://eth-converter.com/ => insert into ETH and COPY/PASTE WEI**)

   <img width="1710" alt="Screenshot 2024-10-16 at 00 23 39" src="https://github.com/user-attachments/assets/230f8a06-4a31-4fe3-8ecb-89b6ef29ecd9">